-- 13.5.12.3 The credible allegation focuses solely and definitively on only a specific type of claim or arises from only a specific business unit of a provider; and the Contractor determines and documents in writing that a payment suspension in part would effectively ensure that potentially fraudulent claims were not continuing to be paid. - 13.5.12.4 Law enforcement declines to certify that a matter continues to be under investigation. - 13.5.12.5 The Contractor determines that payment suspension only in part is in the best interests of the Medicaid program. - 13.5.13 The Contractor must meet the following documentation and record retention requirements: - 13.5.13.1 Maintain for a minimum of 6 years from the date of issuance all materials documenting the life cycle of a payment suspension that was imposed in whole or part, including the following:

-13.5.13.1.1 All notices of suspension of payment in whole or part.

-13.5.13.1.1 All fraud referrals to the MFCU or other law enforcement agency.

-13.5.13.1.1 All quarterly certifications of continuing investigation status by law enforcement.

-13.5.13.1.1 All notices documenting the termination of a suspension.

-- 13.5.13.2 Maintain for a minimum of six (6) years from the date of issuance all materials documenting each instance where a payment suspension was not imposed, imposed only in part, or discontinued for good cause. - 13.5.13.3 This type of documentation must include, at a minimum, detailed information on the basis for the existence of the good cause not to suspend payments, to suspend payments only in part, or to discontinue a payment suspension and, where applicable, must specify how long the Contractor anticipates such good cause will exist. - 13.5.13.4 Annually report to HCA summary information on each of the following:

-13.5.13.4.1 Suspension of payment, including the nature of the suspected fraud, the basis for suspension, and the outcome of the suspension.

-13.5.13.4.1 Situation in which the Contractor determined good cause existed to not suspend payments, to suspend payments only in part, or to discontinue a payment suspension as described in this section, including describing the nature of the suspected fraud and the nature of the good cause.

-13.5.14 If the Contractor fails to suspend payments to an entity or individual for which there is a pending investigation of a credible allegation of fraud, without good cause, HCA may withhold monthly payments.
+- 12.5.12.4 Law enforcement declines to certify that a matter continues to be under investigation. - 12.5.12.5 The Contractor determines that payment suspension only in part is in the best interests of the Medicaid program. - 12.5.13 The Contractor must meet the following documentation and record retention requirements: - 12.5.13.1 Maintain for a minimum of 6 years from the date of issuance all materials documenting the life cycle of a payment suspension that was imposed in whole or part, including the following: - 12.5.13.1.1 All notices of suspension of payment in whole or part. - 12.5.13.1.2 All fraud referrals to the MFCU or other law enforcement agency. - 12.5.13.1.3 All quarterly certifications of continuing investigation status by law enforcement. - 12.5.13.1.4 All notices documenting the termination of a suspension. - 12.5.13.2 Maintain for a minimum of 6 years from the date of issuance all materials documenting each instance where a payment suspension was not imposed, imposed only in part, or discontinued for good cause. - 12.5.13.3 This type of documentation must include, at a minimum, detailed information on the basis for the existence of the good cause not to suspend payments, to suspend payments only in part, or to discontinue a payment suspension and, where applicable, must specify how long the Contractor anticipates such good cause will exist. - 12.5.13.4 Annually report to HCA summary information on each of the following: - 12.5.13.4.1 Suspension of payment, including the nature of the suspected fraud, the basis for suspension, and the outcome of the suspension. - 12.5.13.4.2 Situation in which the Contractor determined good cause existed to not suspend payments, to suspend payments only in part, or to discontinue a payment suspension as described in this section, including describing the nature of the suspected fraud and the nature of the good cause. - 12.5.14 If the Contractor fails to suspend payments to an entity or individual for which there is a pending investigation of a credible allegation of fraud, without good cause, HCA may withhold monthly payments.

-13.6 Excluded Individuals and Entities
+12.6Excluded Individuals and Entities